stoptracking/playbook/README.md

 Distributes dotfiles to the target host.
 Supports either copying files to the remote host or symlinking from the role's [./files/](https://github.com/savchenko/debian/tree/bullseye/roles/dotfiles/files) to the destination directories within `$HOME`.
 Has its own [Readme](https://github.com/savchenko/debian/blob/bullseye/roles/dotfiles/README.md).

 ### Transfer-agent
 Creates jailed user that has access only to `sh` and `rsync`.
 Supports automatic propagation of SSH keys to the remote host.
+Traditionally, has [Readme](https://github.com/savchenko/debian/tree/bullseye/roles/transfer-agent).

 ### Hosts
 _**(Pending update to support Knot-Resolver)**_